sermant-io/Sermant-website/docs/en/document/community/contributing.md

 If you find a typo in document, find a bug in code, or want new features, or want to give suggestions, you can [open an issue on GitHub](https://github.com/sermant-io/Sermant/issues/new) to report it.

-If you just want to contribute directly you can choose the issue below.

--   [Contribution Welcome](https://github.com/sermant-io/Sermant/labels/contribution%20welcome): Heavily needed issue, but currently short of hand.

--   [good first issue](https://github.com/sermant-io/Sermant/labels/good%20first%20issue): Good for newcomers, new comer can pickup one for warm-up.

 We strongly value documentation and integration with other projects such as Spring Cloud, Kubernetes, Dubbo, etc. We are very glad to work on any issue for these aspects.

 Please note that any PR must be associated with a valid issue.
 Otherwise the PR will be rejected.